old-sotnasaj/sedJS/README.md

-using w flag, the content on the right side of w will be the name of the file, if not provided one is taken by default bak.bak
+using w flag, the content on the right side of w will be the name of the file, if not provided one is taken by default bak.up